blackat5445/likepotify/README.md

 # LIKEPOTIFY 🎶💚

 Likepotify is a handy script that allows you to manage your Spotify playlists and liked songs effortlessly.

+**BUT WHY?**

+Imagine you created a new spotify account (For the **same reason that we all know ;)** ) and now you want to transfer your liked songs from old one to the new one!

+well... **YOU CAN'T**, you fire up google and asks how can I transfer my play list? it will tell you to create a play list and share the link then go to your new account add the play list and select all of the songs and add them as liked songs.

+So...
+Yes you guess right! **the order will change!** and **you can't change the order** in liked songs! **even if you have the ability you can't change 5112 songs order!**

+**HERE WE GO**

 With this mini script, you can:

 - Add a playlist to your Spotify liked songs in the correct order.
 - Export your playlists or liked songs into CSV and TXT formats.
 - Create a Spotify playlist from your liked songs.
 ## Features ✨

 **Playlists to Liked Songs**